-Johnson, James, "Consequences of Positivism: A Pragmatist Assessment," Comparative Political Studies 39/2 (2006): 224-52.

-Hall, Peter, "Aligning Ontology and Methodology in Comparative Politics," in James Mahoney and Dietrich Rueschemeyer, Editors, Comparative Historical Analysis in the Social Sciences (Cambridge: Cambridge University Press, 2003) - Chapter 11.
+- Johnson, James, "Consequences of Positivism: A Pragmatist Assessment," Comparative Political Studies 39/2 (2006): 224-52. - Hall, Peter, "Aligning Ontology and Methodology in Comparative Politics," in James Mahoney and Dietrich Rueschemeyer, Editors, Comparative Historical Analysis in the Social Sciences (Cambridge: Cambridge University Press, 2003) Chapter 11.
 (E-Book)

 - What is philosophy of social science and why does it matter? - What is positivism?
 What is interpretism?
 How do they differ?
-Which is a better? - How do philosophical starting points influence our thinking about cause, theory, data, ethics and methods? - What are the roles of deduction and induction in theory development? - What are the differences among normative, problem-solving theory and critical theory? - What is the relation between theory and method?
+Which is a better? - How do philosophical starting points influence our thinking about cause, theory, data, ethics and methods? - What are the roles of deduction and induction in theory development? - What are the differences among normative, problem-solving and critical theory? - What is the relation between theory and method?
+In developing a research design, which comes first?